MarcelvanderPoel/Udacity-Data-Analyst-Nano-Degree/P5/README.md

 persons, I removed them from the dataset.
 2) LOCKHART EUGENE E is the only person with NaN values for all features.
 I removed him from the dataset.

-I used SelectKBest to determine the most powerful features for classifying after rescaling them with the MinMax rescaler.
 I made the assumption that POI share fraud related information more between themselves then with non-POI and that this could show through the relative portion of mail they send and receive from other POI.
-For this I created four additional features, from which from_poi_perc had the hightest score.
+For this I created four additional features, the percentage of mail received from POI, send to POI and these two percentages added and multiplied.

+I used SelectKBest to select the 10 most powerful features for classifying after rescaling them with the MinMax rescaler.
+Based on these 10 I fitted and compared all the machine learning algorithms and choose the best performing Gaussian Naive Bayes.
+With GNB I then compared all possible values for k for SelectKBest and found out that the 5 strongest features gave the best results.
+None of the new features were in this top 5:

 <table class="tg">
   <tr>